 She's currently the bandleader of "The Next Quest", a jazz combo that is influenced by hard bop, the blues, and New Orleans brass band.
 The group consists of musicians who have experience studying and playing jazz across Canada; they bring their combined skills to play original and cleverly arranged upbeat music.
 Her band recently joined her at The Sonic Temple Recording Studio in Halifax, NS, to record Ally's debut album, "Dreaming Away".

-Ally has performed in venues across the Maritimes as a freelance musician, and throughout Canada with the Canadian Forces as a member of the 36 CBG Band in Halifax, NS.
-She has been a sideman/subbed in successful groups such as Salty Dawgs Brass Band, Bluesmobile, Scott n' the Rocks, the Vesuvius Big Band (Halifax Music Co-op), performed and recorded with Unidentified Funk Object (East Coast Music Award Nominee 2017), and has most recently been part of Jerry Granelli's Globe Blues Band.
+Ally has performed across the maritimes as a freelance musician at the Halifax Jazz Festival, the ECMAs, the Carleton, Stayner's Wharf, and at various other venues.
+She has been a sideman/subbed in successful groups such as Salty Dawgs Brass Band, Bluesmobile, Scott n' the Rocks, the Tuesday Night Big Band, performed and recorded with Unidentified Funk Object (East Coast Music Award Nominee 2017), and has been part of Jerry Granelli's Globe Blues Band.
 Ally has also taken part in the Halifax Creative Music Workshop led by Jerry Granelli, which included workshops by guitarist Bill Frisell and trombonist Julian Priester.